strangewarp/Extrovert/README.txt

 Extrovert

 A MIDI beatslicing sequencer for the Monome.
-Still unstable.
+CURRENTLY TOTALLY BROKEN (in the middle of a major redesign!
+I'm trying to be quick about it)